Sedum spp. and Hylotelephium spp.

 Pinching living flower heads before they fade or topple will strengthen the stems, if you’re working with less-than-ideal conditions that could result in flopped-over stonecrop.

-In addition, pinching spent blooms will help clean up the plants a bit.
-But it’s not necessary, since the dry flower heads will provide winter interest if left alone.
+In addition, pinching spent blooms will help clean up the plants, but it’s not necessary, since the dry flower heads will provide winter interest if left alone.

 The only effort low-growing species need by way of maintenance is the occasional pruning if they go out of bounds and encroach on other plantings.